microsoft/app-camp/docs/aad/A01-begin-app.md

 ### Step 3: Install ngrok

 ngrok is a tunneling program that allows you to access your local web server (running in NodeJS in this case) from the Internet.
-To complete this exercise, download and install ngrok from [here](https://ngrok.com/download){target=_blank}.
+To complete this exercise, [sign up for a free ngrok account](https://ngrok.com/){target=_blank} and install ngrok on your computer.

 The free version of ngrok will assign a URL similar to https://something.ngrok.io, where "something" is a random identifier.
 As long as ngrok is running (leave it going in a command or terminal window), you can browse your web site at that URL.
 If you start and stop ngrok, or try to keep it running for more than 8 hours, you'll get a new identifier and you'll need to update your app registration, environment variables, etc. The paid version of ngrok allows you to reserve the same URL for use over time, removing the need to update it when you return to the lab.